 The Panel understands that there may be a greater number of potential SRAS providers in some electrical sub-networks compared to others.
 In theory, a greater number of potential SRAS providers would lead to higher levels of competition, and likely achieve more competitive results ensuring that the market is paying efficient prices.
-Although the Panel has not been provided with any evidence to suggest that competition in any particular electrical sub-network is inefficient, or that the prices paid for SRAS services are inefficient, the Panel is interested in stakeholder views and comments on ways in which competition in the SRAS market may be promoted.
+Although the Panel requested comments from stakeholders on this issue, no evidence has been provided to suggest that competition in any particular electrical sub-network is inefficient, or that the prices paid for SRAS services are inefficient.